AOG-Lab/fft-denoising-app-user-guide/README.md

-# FFT-based Calcium Transient Denoising App — User Guide Website
+# CalciumInsight for Calcium Transient Analysis — User Guide Website

-This repository contains the static user guide website for the **FFT-based Denoising Data App for Calcium Transient Analysis**.
+This repository contains the static user guide website for the **CalciumInsight for Calcium Transient Analysis**.

 The website was prepared to provide reviewers and end users with a detailed explanation of how to use the app, including data upload, ROI selection, FFT-based smoothing, peak detection, baseline selection, calcium transient metrics, Fourier analysis, export options, and troubleshooting.